Love French Food

 Substitutions:

-• Add a tablespoon of kirsch to the sauce, but don't overdo it, or add 2-3 tablespoons of port (but not both!)
+• If using fresh cherries with no cherry juice, add a tablespoon of kirsch to the sauce, but don't overdo it, or add 2-3 tablespoons of port (but not both!)

 Recommended Recipes To Select